Jimmyl6413/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

+* Add more colors to the webpage (most important)
-* Still to be decided
+* Add more details to future inventions (important)